Exploring the flavor structure of leptons via diffusion models: Introduction

 The flavor structure of quarks and leptons is one of the intriguing puzzles in the Standard Model of particle physics.
 Current experimental and observational data suggest the existence of massive neutrinos and large mixing angles in the lepton sector.

 The flavor structure of neutrinos has been addressed in previous works using both top-down and bottom-up approaches.
-In the top-down approach, we assume specific textures for the Yukawa couplings of charged leptons and neutrinos, which originate from continuous symmetries, such as a $U(1)$ flavor symmetric model using the Froggatt-Nielsen (FN) mechanism \cite{Froggatt:1978nt}, non-Abelian discrete symmetries (see for reviews, Refs. \cite{Altarelli:2010gt,Ishimori:2010au,Hernandez:2012ra,King:2013eh,King:2014nza,Petcov:2017ggy,Kobayashi:2022moq}), modular flavor symmetries \cite{Feruglio:2017spp} (see for reviews, Refs. \cite{Kobayashi:2023zzc,Ding:2023htn}) and selection rules without group actions \cite{Kobayashi:2024yqq,Kobayashi:2024cvp}.
+In the top-down approach, we assume specific textures for the Yukawa couplings of charged leptons and neutrinos, which originate from continuous symmetries, such as a $U(1)$ flavor symmetric model using the Froggatt-Nielsen (FN) mechanism \cite{Froggatt:1978nt}, non-Abelian discrete symmetries (see for reviews, Refs.~\cite{Altarelli:2010gt,Ishimori:2010au,Hernandez:2012ra,King:2013eh,King:2014nza,Petcov:2017ggy,Kobayashi:2022moq}), modular flavor symmetries \cite{Feruglio:2017spp} (see for reviews, Refs.~\cite{Kobayashi:2023zzc,Ding:2023htn}) and selection rules without group actions \cite{Kobayashi:2024yqq,Kobayashi:2024cvp}.
 These approaches lead to various textures of neutrino mass matrices at the low-energy scale.
-Based on the derived textures of Yukawa couplings, one can predict observables such as active neutrino masses, size of CP violation, and lepton flavor violation.
+Based on the derived textures of Yukawa couplings, one can exhibit the phenomenologically viable distributions for observables such as active neutrino masses, size of CP violation, and lepton flavor violation.
 This top-down approach is useful to discuss the connection between low-energy observables and the predictions in flavor symmetric models.
-On the other hand, in the bottom-up approach as adopted in, for example, Refs. \cite{Hisano:1995cp,Hisano:1998fj,Casas:2001sr}, they find out a form of neutrino Yukawa couplings that reproduces the experimental data at the low-energy scale.
+On the other hand, in the bottom-up approach as adopted in, for example, Refs.~\cite{Hisano:1995cp,Hisano:1998fj,Casas:2001sr}, they find out a form of neutrino Yukawa couplings that reproduces the experimental data at the low-energy scale.
 Then, they discuss the lepton flavor violation such as ${\rm Br}(\mu \rightarrow e\gamma)$ in the framework of supersymmetric models.
+In addition, Ref.~\cite{Falcone:2003af} discusses baryon asymmetry based on existing experimental results by inverting formula of the seesaw mechanism.